 Use the Basic tools in the left menu, then Basic in the second left menu.
 There is a Sharpen slider there to unblur your picture.

 Photo Sharpen is much lower-tech and does the work for you.
 It uses an algorithm to sharpen images.
-You upload your image and select the Sharpen button.
-The website does the rest.
+You upload your image and select the Sharpen button, then the website does the rest.
 It will then show you a sharper image as a result.
 You cannot tune the results but the site does a pretty good job of reducing blur.

 Do you know of any other ways to unblur an image?
 Tell us about them below in the comments if you do!